Accessibility Statement

 Water is essential to our operations and the facilities where we discover and manufacture our medicines, and we’re committed to using this critical resource efficiently.
 We aim to manage water more sustainably by reducing our water footprint and avoiding potential risks related to pharmaceuticals in the environment (PiE).

-We continuously assess our water risks, and while we generally operate in locations where the risk of water scarcity and poor quality are low, we continue to focus on conserving and reducing water use and improving the quality of the water we discharge from our facilities.
+We assess our water risks, and while we generally operate in locations where the risk of water scarcity and poor quality are low, we continue to focus on conserving and reducing water use and improving the quality of the water we discharge from our facilities.
 We work with our sites around the world to identify water-saving opportunities and wastewater treatment technologies to support our environmental goals.
-We continue to report on our water programs through CDP, including through our latest CDP Water Security response.
+We have reported on our water programs through CDP, including through our latest CDP Water Security response.

 2030 Water Goals and Our Progress to Date

-In 2021, we set new water-related goals for 2030 that include establishing and implementing water management plans for all Lilly sites in water-stressed areas, as well as ensuring our internal and external manufacturing operations do not adversely impact the waterways as a result of discharges of pharmaceuticals.
+We have established water-related goals that include establishing and implementing water management plans for all Lilly sites in water-stressed areas, as well as maintaining our internal and external manufacturing operations to meet predicted no-effect concentrations (PNEC) for Pharmaceuticals in the Environment.

 Establishing and implementing water management plans for Lilly sites in water-stressed areas

-In 2022, 100% of our manufacturing sites in water-stressed areas developed water stress management plans.
+100% of our manufacturing sites located in water-stressed areas have developed water stress management plans.
 Each water stress management plan includes localized targets and initiatives with specific delivery dates related to reducing water stress where these sites operate.
+Each site continues to progress their water management plans.

 Water Use

 Manufacturing operations account for most of our water use.
 The production of injectable medicines requires exceptionally high-quality water, and our sites rely on utility operations to produce purified water and water for cooling systems and steam boilers.
-To reduce our water consumption, we use reclaimed water when possible, and have optimized our cooling systems to reduce water usage.
-In 2023, our facilities recycled or reused 283 billion liters of water, representing 97.5% of our total water demand.
+To reduce our water consumption, we use reclaimed water when possible and have optimized our cooling systems to reduce water usage.
+In 2024, our facilities recycled or reused 290 billion liters of water, representing 97.5% of our total water demand.

 Pharmaceuticals in the Environment (PiE)